Q: What areas are educators available in?

 Q: How can I reduce the cost of my childcare fees?

-A: Families can apply for Child Care Benefit (CCB) and the Child Care Rebate (CCR) by contacting the Department of Human Services on 136 150.
+A: Families can apply for Child Care Subsidy (CCS) by contacting the Department of Human Services on 136 150.
 These government benefits are available for a majority of families and assist in reducing the cost of childcare fees.
-CCB and CCR can be claimed either on a weekly basis or as a bulk amount at the end of each financial year.
+CCS is paid directly to the educator in order to reduce your out of pocket child care expenses.

 Q: How many children can an Educator look after?